RedHatPerf/ocp4-scalelab/README.md

 systemctl stop iptables
 ```

+When verifying TFTP setup don't forget that firewall is likely to block this on client side, too.

 At this point the HAProxy points to non-existent nodes so we cannot verify the HAProxy setup.

 Bastion node will serve the ignition configs you've created before and RHCOS image.
 Create a new directory in /root/ and copy the `*.ign` files in there.
 Also download [rhcos-4.1.0-x86_64-metal-bios.raw.gz](https://mirror.openshift.com/pub/openshift-v4/dependencies/rhcos/4.1/latest/rhcos-4.1.0-x86_64-metal-bios.raw.gz) there.